youngminpark2559/bio_code/My_code/V_0001/prj_root/README.md

 - And there are many samples which have 0 skinthinkness.<br/>
 - So, it's hard to simply consider those 0 values as outlier.<br/>

+....5) Insulin<br/>
+- There are data which has 0 value<br/>
+- I'm not sure 0 can be meaningless outlier or not just like "4) SkinTickness" case<br/>

+....6) BMI<br/>
+- It seems like distribution of BMI data follows Gaussian normal distribution<br/>
+- And it makes sense in that noraml natural phenomenon generally follows this Gaussian normal distribution<br/>

+....7) DiabetesPedigreeFunction<br/>

+....8) Age<br/>
+- This data is originated from young people (20 to 40)<br/>

+....9) Outcome<br/>
+- Binary feature (0 or 1)<br/>
+- Distribution of binary feature data can be modeled by Bernoulli distribution (which is special case of categerical distribution)<br/>

 3..
 See correlations on features<br/>